cds-snc/platform-forms-client/packages/hcaptcha/README.md

 `failureMode` defaults to `"block"`.
 Set it to `"allow"` only when the consumer intentionally wants provider failures to permit the surrounding action to continue.

+## Form wrapper

+`HCaptchaForm` combines the hook with a native `<form>`.
+It prevents duplicate submissions, passes the verified token to `onSubmit`, and exposes `getToken()` and `reset()` through its ref.
+Consumers provide `onUnexpectedError` to handle errors from their submit callback.
+Use the hook directly when the consumer needs more control over the form or submission lifecycle.

 ## Server verification